VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/04-create-message-listeners.md

 **3. Revisit the Controller**

-In the last section we prepared our controller with the following lines:
+In the last section we added a dependency to our `FruitsController` class for a class called `JmsTemplate`.
+If you re-open ``src/main/java/com/example/service/FruitController.java``{{open}} you can see this snippet near the top:

 ```java
 private FruitRepository repository;